EslamHosney/EslamHosney-Udacity-DevOps-Engineer-Capstone/README.md

 Used bandit to scan my python code for vulnerabilities

 ## Build image
-After all the tests are complete i used CircleCI to build my container image and publish it to docker hub
+After all the tests are complete I used CircleCI to build my container image and publish it to docker hub with the latest tag

 ## Build Infra
 Using the cloudformation power I created the required server to run my application in prod